abodh/Neural_Network_Inertia_Estimation/README.md

-# Neural-Network-Regression
+# Neural-Network-Inertia_Estimation
-Estimating power system inertia using neural network regression
+Estimating power system inertia using convolution neural network.

+All of the python scripts are inside the "main code files" folder.
+I have not included the data samples here.
+Please modify the input shape, size, and path to match your needs.